YemenOpenSource/Yemen-info/README.md

 - [ ] Add a GraphQL format to make it easy to grab it into your database.
 - [ ] Add script to convert json file programmatically to: CSV, XML, XLSX, YAML, and any future formats.
 - [ ] Add GitHub actions file to automate the process after any commit or changes to the `yemen.json` file.
+- [ ] Make an Arabic veriosn of the Readme file.

 # How To contribute